-In general, the zenith opacity to microwave radiation is very low - typically less than 0.01 at L and C and X bands, 0.02 at U band, .05 to .2 at K band, and 0.05 to 0.1 at the lower half of Q band, and rising to 0.3 by 49 GHz.
+In general, the zenith atmospheric opacity to microwave radiation is very low - typically less than 0.01 at L and C and X bands, 0.02 at U band, 0.05 to 0.2 at K band, and 0.05 to 0.1 at the lower half of Q band, and rising to 0.3 by 49 GHz.
 The opacity at Q and K bands displays strong variations with time of day and season, being best at night, and in the winter.
-The small amount of noise added to the system temperatures is important because the receiver temperatures are so low.

-Observers should remember that clouds, especially clouds with significant sized water droplets, can add appreciable sky noise to the system temperature.
-The mechanism here is scattering of the ground radiation by the droplets, and has a very strong frequency dependence.
-Significant increases in system temperature can, in the worst conditions, be seen at wavelengths as long as 3.6cm.
+Observers should remember that clouds, especially clouds with large water droplets (read, thunderstorms!), can add appreciable noise to the system temperature.
+Significant increases in system temperature can, in the worst conditions, be seen at wavelengths as long as 6cm.

-• The antenna figure degrades at low elevations, leading to diminished forward gain at the shorter wavelengths.
-In general, the forward power gain of the antennas can be well fitted by a simple parabola of form: $G(E) = G_0 - G_2(E - E_m)^2$ , where E is the elevation, and $E_m$ is the elevation of maximum forward gain.
-The average coefficients $G_0, G_2$ , and $E_m$ are given in the following table:
+2. The antenna figure degrades at low elevations, leading to diminished forward gain at the shorter wavelengths.
+In general, the forward power gain of the antennas can be well fitted by a simple parabola of form: $G(E) = G_0 - G_2(E - E_m)^2$, where E is the elevation, and E_m is the elevation of maximum forward gain.
+The average coefficients G_0 , G_2 , and E_m are given in Table 6.
+The gain-elevation effect is negligible at frequencies below 8 GHz.